mfsabbagh/starter-academic/content/publication/affinity-capture-of-polyribosomes-followed-by-rnaseq-acapseq-a-discovery-platform-for-protein-protein-interactions/index.md

 ---
-title: Affinity capture of polyribosomes followed by RNAseq (ACAPseq), a discovery platform for protein-protein interactions.
+title: Affinity capture of polyribosomes followed by RNAseq (ACAPseq), a discovery platform for protein-protein interactions
 publication_types:
   - "2"
 authors: